 (e.g., bonds payable, mortgage payable, long-term notes payable) results in an increase in working capital.Increase in stockholders’ equity.
 The issuance of equity securities (common stock and preferred stock) results in an increase in working capital.
 However, transactions involving only stockholder equity accounts (extra-stockholder equity transactions) are not shown since they do not affect working capital.
 Examples

 are stock dividends and appropriation of retained earnings.

-transaction is not reported in the statement of changes in financial position.
+Working capital is not affected by a transaction that affects only current asset or current liability accounts.
+Therefore, this type of transaction is not reported in the statement of changes in financial position.
 Examples

 are the collection of an account receivable or the payment of an account payable.